Ausipainter/Desktop-Pet-Pygame/README.md

-Desktop Pet made in Pygame
+🐾 Desktop Pet (Pygame)
+A customizable desktop pet made with Pygame!

-You can add your own pet by adding them into the Sprites folder(Located in the Assets Folder)
+You can easily add your own pets by dropping sprite files into the project—no code changes required.

-Your sprites must include a animation folder for walking and idle (with each frame numbered 1 - # of frames).
+✨ Features
+Animated desktop pets

+Easy sprite customization

+Configurable size and animation speed

+Simple file-based setup

+📁How to add a Custom Pet

-To configure your pet you must add a .txt into your pets file name Configuration
+To add your own pet:

-there are several Configurable options such as their width, height, and fps.

-To add configurable setting you must put in commands in this format:
+  Navigate to:

+   Assets/Sprites/

+Create a new folder with your pet’s name.

+Inside that folder, add:
+  A Sprites folder
+  A Configuration.txt file

+🎞️ Sprite Requirements

+  Your pet’s sprite folder must contain the following structure:

+PetName/
+├── Sprites/
+│   ├── idle/
+│   │   ├── 1.png
+│   │   ├── 2.png
+│   │   └── ...
+│   ├── walk/
+│   │   ├── 1.png
+│   │   ├── 2.png
+│   │   └── ...
+├── Configuration.txt

+Animation Rules

+Frames must be numbered starting at 1

+Idle and walking animations are required

+All frames should be the same size

+⚙️ Configuration File

+Each pet must include a Configuration.txt file.
+This file allows you to customize how your pet looks and animates.

+Command Format:
-  ;cmd = #;
+  ;cmd = value;

 Example:
   ;W = 100;
-This would Change the width of the sprite to 100 pixels.

-Available commands:
+🛠️ Available Commands:
-  W : sets width
-  H : sets height
-  fps : sets fps

-By default pets are 100 pixels by 100 pixels and animate at 10 frames per second.

-See examples of how to use commands and how to set up new pet files By viewing CappyBara in the Assets -> Sprites -> CappyBara  folder
+  W   Sets sprite width(pixels)
+  H   Sets sprite height(pixels) fps Sets animation speed (fps)

+🔧 Default Settings

+If no configuration is provided, pets will use:

+Width: 100 pixels

+Height: 100 pixels

+FPS: 10

+📚 Example Pet

+For a complete working example, check out:

+Assets/Sprites/CappyBara/

+This folder demonstrates:

+Correct sprite structure

+Proper animation setup

+Example configuration commands